matrix-org/matrix-spec-proposals/specification/43_push_cs_api.rst

 set_tweak
   Sets an entry in the 'tweaks' dictionary key that is sent in the notification poke.
 This takes the form of a dictionary with a 'set_tweak' key whose value is the name of the tweak to set.
-It must also have a 'value' key which is the value to which it should be set.
+It may also have a 'value' key which is the value to which it should be set.

 Actions that have no parameters are represented as a string.
 Otherwise, they are